michaelbromley/angularUtils/src/directives/pagination/README.md

 on setting up multiple instances.

 * **`current-page`** (optional) Specify a property on your controller's $scope that will be bound to the current page of the pagination.
-If this is not specified, the directive will automatically create a property named `__currentPage` and use that instead.
+If this is not specified, the directive will automatically create a property named `__default__currentPage` and use that instead.

 * **`pagination-id`** (optional) Used to group together the dir-paginate directive with a corresponding dir-pagination-controls when you need more than